Skip to content

 handle_connection(reader, writer)

 Handles an incoming client connection.
+Enforces authentication, request size limits, and rate limiting.

 handle_describe_commands